 Salmon stocks need more than conservation measures to protect them; fisheries management actions must support rebuilding stocks

 How bad is the Chinook situation?

-Fisheries and Oceans Canada (DFO) was able to generate an assessment on only 15 of the 35 conservation units for Southern B.C.
+Fisheries and Oceans Canada (DFO) generated assessments for only 15 of the 35 conservation units for Southern B.C.
 Chinook in 2016, and 11 of these were in the “red zone” of the federal government’s Wild Salmon Policy.
-We’ve also seen consistently low returns of early-timed (spring and early summer) Fraser Chinook salmon, which are key runs in the diet of Southern Residents, returning to the Fraser River during the last several years.
+Early-timed (spring and early summer) Fraser Chinook salmon returns have also been consistently low for the past several years – these are key runs for Southern Residents.

-It’s time for the federal government to use fisheries management actions to help promote stock rebuilding; they must go beyond conservation measures in order to increase Chinook availability for orcas before the population dwindles below the alarmingly-low 76 whales that remain in the three pods—J, K and L.
+It’s time for the federal government to use fisheries management actions to help promote stock rebuilding; they must go beyond conservation measures in order to increase Chinook abundance and availability for Southern Resident orcas before the endangered population further declines.

 The connection between Chinook and pregnancies

-A direct link between the abundance of Chinook salmon and viable pregnancies has been proven.
-A study released in 2017 by the University of Washington Center for Conservation Biology, NOAA’s Northwest fisheries Science Center, and the Center for Whale Research shows that up to 69 percent of pregnancies failed between 2008 and 2014 due to stress brought on by low abundance of Chinook salmon.
+Research has shown a direct link between the abundance of Chinook salmon and viable Southern Resident pregnancies.
+A study released in 2017 by the University of Washington’s Center for Conservation Biology, NOAA’s Northwest Fisheries Science Center, and the Center for Whale Research shows that up to 69 percent of pregnancies failed between 2008 and 2014 due to stress brought on by low abundance of Chinook salmon.

 The science is clear – a lack of Southern Residents’ preferred prey is resulting in poor nutrition and that is having a significant impact on their growth and reproductive abilities.